12 June 2019 Hong Kong protest: Background

 The protest was sparked by the introduction of the Fugitive Offenders amendment bill by the Hong Kong government.
 The bill, if enacted, would have allowed the Hong Kong government to extradite criminal fugitives who are wanted in territories to areas including Taiwan and mainland China.
 This created concerns that the bill would subject Hong Kong residents and visitors to the mainland Chinese jurisdiction and legal system, undermining the region's autonomy and its civil liberties.

 On 9 June 2019, an estimated 1 million protesters marched on the streets of Hong Kong Island to demand the government to withdraw the controversial extradition bill.
 The march escalated into intense conflicts between the police and the protesters.
 Chief Executive Carrie Lam announced on the next day that she acknowledged the march protest and understood that were "clearly still concerns" among citizens of Hong Kong over the bill.
 However, she affirmed that the bill would be passed to the Legislative Council for its second reading on 12 June, despite mass opposition.
 In response, activists began to call for a general strike and mobilise members from the public to protest outside the Government Headquarters to stall the bill from passing its second reading.

 Timeline

 Early stage

 A Facebook post calling on people to "enjoy a picnic" at Tamar Park on 11 June attracted 2,000 people.
-In anticipation of the protest the next day, the police force tightened the security.
+In anticipation of the protest the next day, the police force tightened security.
 Inside Admiralty station, about 50 to 60 police officers stopped commuters, mostly teenagers and searched their bags.
 Pan-democrats arrived to assist the teens and questioned the police's lack of justification for the search, and about 300 passers-by gathered near the site of conflicts, many of them shouted to condemn the police's decision.
 The police left the station at 9:05 pm.